AI & Privacy

 • Downloads: 373K

-Best For: Visual understanding with Mistral's efficient architecture.
+Best For: Visual understanding with Mistral's efficient architecture and longer context.

 MiniCPM-V (8B Parameters)